-A dry mouth becomes more common as you age due to age-related medical disorders and many common over the counter and prescription medications.
-A lack of saliva is a problem as it is your primary defence against tooth decay.
+A dry mouth becomes more common as you age due to age-related medical disorders and many common over-the-counter and prescription medications.
+A lack of saliva is a problem as it is your primary defense against tooth decay.
 Your saliva also:

 - Maintains soft and hard tissue health in your mouth